vmware-archive/bitfusion-with-kubernetes-integration/README.md

 * Submit Pull Request with comprehensive description of changes

 ## License
-The project is licensed under the terms of the Apache 2.0 license.
+The project is licensed under the terms of the Apache 2.0 license.<br/>
 The terms of the Apache License, version 2.0 Section 3 “Grant of Patent License” do not apply to the binaries in the BitFusion Client directory which are not licensed under the Apache License, version 2.0.”